ripienaar/free-for-dev/README.md

   * [superfeedr.com](https://superfeedr.com/) — Real-time PubSubHubbub compliant feeds, export, analytics.
 Free with less customization
   * [SurveyMonkey.com](https://www.surveymonkey.com) — Create online surveys.
 Analyze the results online.
 Free plan allows only 10 questions and 100 responses per survey.
   * [Tiledesk](https://tiledesk.com) - Create chatbots and conversational apps.
 Bring them omnichannel: from your website (live chat widget) to WhatsApp.
 Free plan with unlimited chatbots.
+  * [Versionfeeds](https://versionfeeds.com) — Custom RSS feeds for releases of your favorite software.
+Have the latest versions of your programming languages, libraries or loved tools in one feed.
+(First 3 feeds are free)
   * [videoinu](https://videoinu.com) — Create and edit screen recordings and other videos online.

 **[⬆ back to top](#table-of-contents)**